 Conclusion

-There are many ways to hire a bookkeeper in Australia and each option has its own costs and benefits.
+There are many ways to hire a bookkeeper in Australia and each option has its own cost and benefits.
 You can hire an in-house bookkeeper or outsource your bookkeeping needs to an expert.
-It is important to understand bookkeeping rates and costs to make the right decision.
+It is important to understand bookkeeping rates and cost to make the right decision.

 If you want to reduce the overheads, then outsourcing bookkeeping services or monthly accounting services can be a better option for you.
 However, if you are someone who is looking for an onsite and dedicated support then hiring in-house bookkeeper may be the right choice for you.